-Humanity procrastinated until the astroid’s jagged crater-pocked surface and it’s burning blue afterburn could be seen even hundreds of thousands of miles away.
-It wasn’t until the apocalypse was nigh that the grasshoppers finally decided to start acting like ants.
+Humanity procrastinated until the astroid's rough crater-pocked surface, and it's burning blue afterburn could be seen even hundreds of thousands of miles away.
+It wasn't until the apocalypse was nigh that the grasshoppers finally decided to start acting like ants.
 In a desperate bid, panicked people scurried into concrete-lined holes where they hoarded as many life-saving provisions the dimensions of their tomb sized burros allowed them.

 The sudden surge in demand for the shovels, the cement mix, toilet paper, bottled water, and canned foods quickly emptied the shelves of all the big box stores, but it still wasn't enough.
-To meet the demand shuddered factories were quickly refitted, and the production lines roared back to life.
+To meet the demand, shuddered factories were rapidly refitted, and the production lines roared back to life.

 President Morgan was barely two years into his first term when he was saddled with the unenviable task of dealing with an oncoming harbinger of the apocalypse.
-Part of his campaign platform had been to “finally neutralize the threat.”
-He also believed somehow somewhere someone was going to figure how to deal with the menacing hunk of rock and all he would have to do is let them do it while he took the lion's share of the credit.
-When Drake Isamov the eccentric CEO of Cosmodrome a private space exploration enterprise announced, his R&D guys finally developed a way to divert the asteroid off course Morgan and his staff were ecstatic over the bump in polls saving the planet was going to give to the administration.
+Part of his campaign platform had been to "finally neutralize the threat."
+He also believed somehow somewhere someone was going to figure how to deal with the menacing hunk of rock, and all he would have to do is let them do it while he took the lion's share of the credit.
+When Drake Isamov, the eccentric CEO of Cosmodrome, a private space exploration enterprise, announced, his R&D guys finally developed a way to divert the asteroid off its terminal course Morgan and his staff were ecstatic.
+Saving the planet would really give the administration's approval rating the shot in the arm it needed.
 Unfortunately, in politics, nothing is ever quite so simple.

-The asteroid was drawing closer, $44 billion dollars later Isamov still hadn’t revealed what he had up his sleeve, and a never ending procession of lobbyists were streaming out of Morgan’s office to let him know how the various concerns they represented thought the federal government should handle the asteroid.
+The asteroid was drawing closer, 44 billion dollars later, Isamov still hadn't revealed what he had up his sleeve.
+A never-ending procession of lobbyists was streaming out of Morgan's office to let him know how the various concerns they represented thought the federal government should handle the asteroid.